Skip to Main Content

 Accurate donor prospecting information is a vital tool.
 Looking at your historical donor data will give you a good idea of where big wins can potentially be made.

-Organizations spend too much time and money on information that is not accurate and will not help them build relationships.
+Organizations spend too much time and money on information that is not accurate and will not help them build donor relationships.
 That’s why we suggest using wealth screening to focus on the data from donors themselves.

 For example, suppose you notice that recurring donors make a significant impact on your total annual donations.
 In that case, you’ll probably want to create a plan around “moving” occasional donors into that specific giving tier.